efekahraman/efekahraman.github.io/_posts/2017-02-01-a-simple-akka-cluster-application.md

 ### <a name="Design"></a>Design

 The goal of the design is to have a cluster of _P_ x _C_ nodes where _P_ and _C_ denote the number of _Producer_ and _Consumer_ nodes respectively.
-As the number of nodes is not known in the beginning and can vary over time, it's useful to have a _Seed_ node to form the cluster. _Seed_ node is an actor system without any actor, and its existence is useful only when accepting newly created nodes to the cluster.
+As the number of nodes is not known in the beginning and can vary over time, it's useful to have a _Seed_ node to form the cluster. _Seed_ node is an actor system without any actor, and it's used as an entry point to the cluster for newly created nodes.
 To make _Seed_ node reachable, its address is fixed and predefined in all other nodes.

 When a _Consumer_ node is up, each _Producer_ is notified and start sending messages to the new node.
 To resolve the Consumer actor properly, I decided to go further with an assumption that every _Consumer_ node will have a single Consumer actor.
 However, _Consumer_ actor itself can behave as a "notifier" in its own actor system and pass messages to other local actors as well.